British patents listed by patent number

 7228381953Photographic cameras with flashlight synchronizers.
 Application no. GB19520011460.
 Lindsay Leslie is given as inventor.

-Reid & Sigrist Ltd.
+Reid & Sigrist Ltd

-Reid IIIa
+Reid III

-7449621956Photographic shutters combined with exposure calculators.
+7449621952Photographic shutters combined with exposure calculators.
 Covers the linkage of speed and aperture settings as used in EV and LVS scales.

 Deckel, Hans; Deckel, Friedrich W.